You can make sourdough

 IMG_4830-Edit-Edit

-In my free sourdough courses, I invite you into my kitchen and show you everything I know –
+In my free sourdough course, I invite you into my kitchen and show you everything I know –

 along with written instructions you can keep on your counter.